GeneralProducts/day-of-code/_posts/2018-09-03-set-up-your-environment.md

 ## Browser

 A browser is where you will view what your code does.
 We recommend the latest version of Chrome or Firefox.
+If you use Chrome, all the screenshots in these docs will match.

 Go to [Update my browser](https://updatemybrowser.org/) and check you are using the latest version of your preferred browser.
-We recommend Chrome, and definitely not Internet Explorer.

 ## Version control and backup

-As well as saving your code on your computer, you are going to use a webservice called GitHub to store a copy of your code.
-Create a free account on GitHub.
+As well as saving your code on your computer, we recommend a webservice called GitHub to store a copy of your code.
 GitHub is where most programmers save and share their code, as well as having it on their computers.

 Go to [Github.com](https://github.com/) and sign up for an account.
-Make sure you use a username and password that you will be able to recall on the Day of Code.

 > <span class="content__learn-more">Learn more later<span>
 * [Learn Enough Git to be Dangerous](https://www.learnenough.com/git) – Unleash the power of